Fractional Marketing

 Misconception 2: They Don’t Understand the Business

 Fractional CMOs often have diverse industry experience, making them versatile and adaptable to different business environments.
-Their broad expertise allows them to quickly understand and address the unique challenges of any business.
+Their broad expertise allows them to quickly understand and address any business’s unique challenges.

 Misconception 3: They Are Temporary Fixes